RifabutinOther Names: Mycobutin, RFB Drug Class: Opportunistic Infections and Coinfections

 - About anything that could affect your ability to take medicines, such as difficulty swallowing or remembering to take pills.

 - About other prescription and nonprescription medicines, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
+Rifabutin may affect the way other medicines or products work, and other medicines or products may affect how rifabutin works.
 Ask your health care provider if there are interactions between rifabutin and the other medicines you take.

 Ask your health care provider about possible side effects from rifabutin.
 Your health care provider will tell you what to do if you have side effects.

 Take rifabutin according to your health care provider’s instructions.
 Your health care provider will tell you how much rifabutin to take and when to take it.
 Before you start rifabutin and each time you get a refill, read any printed information that comes with your medicine.